 Unless you need to do the thing in the blank, don’t allow that to get in your way.
 If you do need to do it, just make a step-by-step plan to get it done.
 Remember every goal starts with the first step, no matter how small.

-I Can’t Do _____ You may have heard your child, or yourself, or someone else state that “I can’t do the math.”
+I Can’t Do _____ You may have heard your child, yourself, or someone else states that “I can’t do the math.”
 Or “I can’t cook.”
 The truth is, no one can do any of that without learning how to do it.